ergoplatform/ergodocs/docs/dev/stack/appkit/appkit.md

 ---
 # Appkit

-[Appkit: A Library for Polyglot Development of Ergo Applications](https://github.com/aslesarenko/ergo-appkit) has an idiomatic Java API and is written in Java/Scala.
+[Ergo Appkit](https://github.com/aslesarenko/ergo-appkit) is a library for polyglot development of Ergo Applications based on [GraalVM](https://www.graalvm.org/).

 It is a thin wrapper around core components provided by the ErgoScript interpreter and Ergo protocol implementations which are written in Scala.
 It is published on [maven repository](https://mvnrepository.com/artifact/org.ergoplatform/ergo-appkit) and cross-compiled to both Java 7 and Java 8+ jars.

 **AppKit provides methods for the following:**